 Step 4: When the lobster finishes smoking, we pull it off the grill and brush it once again with that divine remaining butter mixture and sprinkle with freshly chopped parsley (photo 7).

 Serve that succulent lobster with some smoked mac and cheese and mashed potatoes and enjoy one swoon-worthy meal.
+It's also great on a bed of pasta with this easy white wine sauce.
 Or make it even more special and turn it into a surf and turf dinner with this smoked leg of lamb, smoked prime rib or smoked tri tip.

 Note: I tested this recipe on an electric pellet grill, but you can use any type of smoker.